slicejwst/slicejwst.github.io/_pages/about.md

   caption: "Credit: NASA/ESA/CSA JWST"
 ---

-The SLICE survey explores how galaxy clusters accumulate luminous and dark mass over cosmic time.
+The SLICE survey explores how galaxy clusters accumulate luminous and dark matter over cosmic time.

 # The Power of the Sample